 \section{Abstract}

-In sparse termination rewards, intra-group comparisons have become the dominant paradigm for fine-tuning reasoning models via reinforcement learning.
-However, long-term training often leads to issues like ineffective update accumulation (learning tax), solution probability drift, and entropy collapse.
-This paper presents a necessary condition for algorithm design from a token-level credit assignment perspective: to prevent reward-irrelevant drift, intra-group objectives must maintain gradient exchangeability across token updates, enabling gradient cancellation on weak-credit/high-frequency tokens.
-We show that two common mechanisms disrupting exchangeability make "non-cancellation" a structural norm.
-Based on this, we propose minimal intra-group transformations to restore or approximate the cancellation structure in the shared token space.
-Experimental results demonstrate that these transformations stabilize training, improve sample efficiency, and enhance final performance, validating the value of this design condition.
+Under sparse terminal rewards, groupwise comparison has become a mainstream paradigm for reinforcement-learning fine-tuning of reasoning models.
+However, long-horizon training often accumulates ineffective updates, which we call a learning tax, and further induces probability drift among equivalent solutions and entropy collapse.
+This paper identifies a necessary design condition from the perspective of token-level credit assignment: to prevent reward-irrelevant drift, groupwise objectives must preserve gradient exchangeability at the token-update level, so that gradients on weak-credit and high-frequency tokens cancel within the group.
+We show that two common mechanisms that break exchangeability make non-cancellation a structural norm rather than an accident.
+Motivated by this analysis, we introduce minimal within-group transformations that restore, or closely approximate, the cancellation structure in the shared-token subspace.
+Experiments show that these transformations stabilize training, improve sample efficiency, and enhance final performance, validating the practical value of the proposed design condition.

-\section{INTRODUCTION}
+\section{Introduction}

-Under sparse termination feedback, large language models (LLMs) have shown significant improvements in performance on complex reasoning tasks through reinforcement learning.
-Learning objectives based on intra-group comparisons have gradually become the mainstream paradigm.
-The core idea is to compare multiple candidate trajectories for the same input and learn through the intra-group relative relationships.
-However, while these objectives significantly improve performance early in training, long-term training struggles to maintain stability, resulting in phenomena such as ineffective update accumulation, equivalent solution probability drift, and entropy collapse.
+Under sparse terminal feedback, large language models (LLMs) achieve substantial performance gains on complex reasoning tasks through reinforcement learning.
+Learning objectives based on within-group comparison have gradually become a dominant paradigm.
+Their core idea is to compare multiple candidate trajectories sampled for the same input and to learn from their relative relationships within the group.
+Although these objectives can improve performance markedly in early training, they are difficult to keep stable over long training horizons, where ineffective updates, probability drift among equivalent solutions, and entropy collapse often emerge.

-Existing works typically attribute instability to reward sparsity or optimization noise.
-However, these explanations do not address a fundamental question: why do different intra-group learning objectives, despite differing implementation details, repeatedly exhibit similar failure modes?
-We argue that this phenomenon may arise from a structural limitation, rather than from specific algorithms or hyperparameter choices.
+Existing work typically attributes this instability to reward sparsity or optimization noise.
+These explanations, however, do not answer a more fundamental question: why do different groupwise learning objectives, despite their varied implementation details, repeatedly exhibit similar failure modes?
+We argue that this phenomenon may arise from a structural limitation rather than from any particular algorithm or hyperparameter choice.